JonKing93/pfdf/docs/guide/rasters/intro.rst

 The :ref:`Raster.from_array <pfdf.raster.Raster.from_array>` command allows you to optionally provide these values::

+    # Use Raster.from_array on a numpy array
     >>> from affine import Affine
     >>> transform = Affine(10, 0, 100,0,-10,5)
     >>> raster = Raster.from_array(araster, nodata=-999, crs="epsg:4326", transform=transform)

+    # The created Raster now has metadata
     >>> raster.nodata
     -999
     >>> print(raster.crs)